setms/book/docs/design/analysis.md

     experience.
 1. For all **events**:
    - Determine whether the event requires an explicit queue with durability guarantees.
-   - If an external system consumes the event, design the API (format, evolution).
+   - If an external system consumes the event, design the API.
 1. For all **commands**:
    - If a human issues the command, design the user interaction that allows the user to do that.
    - If an external system issues the command, design the API that allows the system to do that.